resphera-jrwhite/mskcc-mutational-similarity-score/README.md

 ```

 ### Requirements
-This code requires Perl (v5.30) and a few other modules to be installed in order to run (e.g. via cpan):
+This code requires Perl (v5.30) and the following other modules to be installed in order to run (e.g. via cpan):
 * File::Spec
 * Data::Dumper
 * List::Util